 (a) the expenses of the issue of those shares;

 (b) any commission paid on the issue of those shares.

-(3) The company may use the share premium account to pay up new shares to be allotted to
+(3) The company may use the share premium account

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.